 If you want more info than just a few signs but don’t want to take a tour, consider purchasing Rick Steves’ Greece Travel Guide.
 He has a very nice walking tour through the Acropolis with lots of interesting facts about the Parthenon and the history here.

 Finally, you can take a tour of the Acropolis.
-Get Your Guide and Viator both offer tours.
+This tour of the Acropolis and the Parthenon gets rave reviews.

 A visit to the Parthenon can last one to three hours.